Ehyuu017/MO-IT101-Group1/README.md

-This system will give you the details of employee.
+This system will give you the details of an employee.
-And will calculate the salary of the specific employee, As well as the basic deductions of most payroll systems.
+It will calculate the salary of the specific employee and the basic deductions of most payroll systems.